 Aqueous Vitamin D [OTC]; Bio-D-Mulsion Forte [OTC] [DSC]; Bio-D-Mulsion [OTC] [DSC]; BProtected Pedia D-Vite [OTC]; D-3-5 [OTC]; D-Vi-Sol [OTC]; D-Vita [OTC] [DSC]; D-Vite Pediatric [OTC]; D3 Vitamin [OTC] [DSC]; D3-50 [OTC]; Decara [OTC]; Delta D3 [OTC]; Dialyvite Vitamin D 5000 [OTC]; Dialyvite Vitamin D3 Max [OTC]; Pronutrients Vitamin D3 [OTC]; Vitamin D3 Super Strength [OTC]; Vitamin D3 Ultra Potency [OTC]; Weekly-D [OTC]

 D-Tabs; EURO D 10000; EURO-D; JAMP-Vitamin D; Luxa-D; SANDOZ D 10000; ViDextra

 - It is used to treat or prevent vitamin D deficiency.

-- If you have any of these health problems: Malabsorption syndrome, overactive parathyroid gland, sarcoidosis, too much vitamin D or calcium in your body, or Williams syndrome.
+- If your child has any of these health problems: Malabsorption syndrome, overactive parathyroid gland, sarcoidosis, too much vitamin D or calcium in the body, or Williams syndrome.

 - Avoid other sources of vitamin D.